Taking a Winter Holiday in Australia: The Best Time to Travel

 There is always something going on in the capital and there’s plenty to fo – from museums, to art galleries, exploring Parliament House and checking out the local food scene.

-Hopefully that gives you a bit of inspiration for travel this winter!
+Hopefully this gives you a bit of inspiration for your next winter holiday in Australia!

 Are you a fan of the Australian winter?
 Let me know in the comments and please share this to inspire more winter travel fun times.
-You can follow Birdgehls on Instagram, Twitter, Facebook and Pinterest for more travel inspiration for Australia and elsewhere.
+If you want to read more content like this, follow along on Facebook or sign up to the monthly newsletter!